The owner of Silky Smooth Barbers, in Southsea, Andrei Budai has spent the last two Monday evenings offering the service.

 ‘Every Monday, the church offers homeless people somewhere to sleep so this month Father Marcin started bringing them to the shop to get their hair cut.

 ‘This week is only the second time I have done but we’ve had quite a few turn up.

 ‘Most of them want all of their cut off and others also want their beard trimmed, I do whatever style they want.’

-Andrei felt offering the free haircut was a good way to help the homeless people in the city rather than just giving them money which could be spent on other things.
+Andrei felt offering the free haircut was a good way to help the homeless people in the city rather than just giving them money that could be spent on other things.

 He added: ‘This way I can give them a service they need but might not want to spend money on.

-‘It also gives them the chance to socialise and speak to someone like myself.
+‘It also gives them the chance to socialize and speak to someone like myself.

 ‘You can see the joy on their faces afterwards and the difference it makes to them.